vime-js/vime/packages/vime-docs/complete/setup.md

 - Vime only has a few basic [events](./api/player.md#events), you listen to changes through store subscriptions.
 For example, if you wanted to get updates on the `currentTime`, you'd subscribe to it.
 More information can be found [here](./api/player.md#store).
 - This player extends the Standard Player, all the props/methods/events listed [here](../standard/api/player.md) are also available directly from the Complete Player.
-- Don't forget you can always head over to the [playground][vime-playground] if you want some examples to play with.
 {% endhint %}